Data-Sci-2021/L2-Prosody-Analysis/progress_report_Miroo.md

 - Documented the process of reading textgrids into a csv file in 'Part 2.
 Read textgrids'.
 The process requires a praat script [export_from_three_tiers.praat](export_from_three_tiers.praat).

 - Documented the process of cleaning the praat script output in 'Part 3.
 Clean the praat output'.
 The process involves the following steps.
-  1. Figure out which encoding we need using guess_encoding function form readr package.
+  1. Identify which encoding we need using guess_encoding function form readr package.
-  2. Adding proficiency level information from PELIC csv to praat output.
+  2. Add proficiency level information from PELIC csv to praat output.
   3. Add syllable label and word label information from the previous [wordList.csv](wordList.csv)* document.
   4. Add [SyllOrder] (wd initial,,medial,final) for each syllable.
 Add [stress] (stressed/unstressed).
   5. Add [normedPhoneDur] which will be used specifically for VOT to account for speech rate.